Home-grown Live Music Nights

 Entrance is just £2 on Showcase and Singers Nights and includes a draw ticket for the bottle raffle.
 Concert Nights are between £3 and £8 for non-members.

-The only house rules we have in place are there to ensure everyone can enjoy the music and show respect for our gracious hosts at The Centre who kindly let us use their facilities:
+The only house rules we have in place are there to ensure everyone can enjoy the music and show respect for our gracious hosts at The Feather who kindly let us use their facilities:

 - Please turn mobile phones on to “silent” during the evening